There are 4 very common mistakes most entrepreneurs make when starting to tell the world about their company. Find out how you can avoid them.

-One important thing to keep in mind when choosing the figures you share.
+There’s one important thing to keep in mind when choosing the figures you share.
 Pick numbers that are directly related to your mission.
 If your goal is to save water through a specific technology, it’s barely relevant how many people you’ve reached through social media.
 However, your follower count is relevant, if your mission is to raise awareness on water saving.

 How to choose the right numbers?
 We’ll dive into this on part 3.

-MISTAKE NO3: TALKING ONLY IN NUMBERS
+MISTAKE NO 3: TALKING ONLY IN NUMBERS

 I guess I made my point earlier: numbers are important.
 But the figures get you only so far.

-In addition to showing your success in numbers you need to show, what they really mean.
+In addition to showing your success in numbers, you need to show what they really mean.
 This can be done through stories.
 Tell stories about your customers, about how they use your product and most importantly, how it’s changed their lives.

 This, too, can be done with little effort from day one.
 Just set up a system to gather your clients’ stories and use them, one at a time, in your communications and marketing.

 In part 4 of Easy Impact Communication, I’ll show you how to gather the stories and tell them to your audience.